Midway

 Knowing which cities are the most connected is useful.
 Knowing which connected cities have direct flights from YOUR specific group of departure cities is what actually gets a trip booked.

 That’s the gap between general knowledge and actionable planning.
-Atlanta might be the most connected airport in the US, but if two people in your group live in Portland and Boise, Atlanta’s connectivity advantage might not extend to those specific routes.
+Atlanta might be one of the most connected airports in the US, but if two people in your group live in Portland and Boise, Atlanta’s connectivity advantage might not extend to those specific routes.

 Midway solves this in a few seconds.
 Enter your departure cities and it returns every destination where all of you have nonstop flights.
 Not the most connected cities in general — the most connected cities for your specific group.